sanilveeravu/python_wk4/README.md

 ![corrected_tbottom_schools](Resources/corrected_bottom_schools.png)

-4. The average math and reading score for each grade level from each school
+4. The average math and reading score for each grade level from each school did not change at all except for the fact that 9th grade thomas high school is marked as NaN now.

 Type |Before Correction     |  After Correction :-------------------------:|:-------------------------:|:-------------------------: